RobAntunes/tmdb_movies/README.md

 ## Quick Notes

 ### Tech
-* React - bootstrapped using Create-React-App
+* React - bootstrapped using Create-React-App.
-* SASS - used as a simple way to scope css locally
+* SASS - used as a simple way to scope css locally.
 * TypeScript

 ### TODO: